Citation, DOI, disclosures and article data

 abnormal echogenicity of the renal parenchyma 1

-- focal/segmental hypoechoic regions (in oedema) or hyperechoic regions (in haemorrhage)
+focal/segmental hypoechoic regions (in edema) or hyperechoic regions (in hemorrhage)

 CT is a sensitive modality for evaluation of the renal tract, able to assess for renal calculi, gas, perfusion defects, collections and obstruction.
 Unfortunately, it does have a significant radiation burden and should be used sparingly, especially in young patients.

 There is usually no need for a three or four phase CT IVP (CT urography).
 A single 45-90 second post-contrast scan usually suffices, although clinical acumen may be necessary to choose the best contrast phase 1,3.
 For example, if renal colic is suspected then a non-contrast scan is often required to assess for renal calculi.
-If renal ischaemia is suspected then an arterial scan (15-25 seconds) is ideal to assess perfusion 3.
+If renal ischemia is suspected then an arterial scan (15-25 seconds) is ideal to assess perfusion 3.

 often the kidneys appear normal

-- affected parts of the kidney may appear oedematous, i.e. swollen and of lower attenuation
+affected parts of the kidney may appear edematous, i.e. swollen and of lower attenuation

 renal calculi or gas within the collecting system may be evident